athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

   - /articles/2_aws_deepracer_software.html
   - /articles/2-aws-deepracer-software.html
 ---

-So you have a deep racer and you want to learn more about the software that's on it, read on!
+So you have a DeepRacer, and you want to learn more about the software that's on it, read on!

 ## ROS Kinetic

 ![ros kinetic](/assets/img/kinetic.png#left)

 At the time of this writing, the DeepRacer runs ROS Kinetic.
-The Robot Operating System (ROS) isn't really an operating system, it's more like a software development kit (SDK).
-It's comprised of a set of software libraries and tools that help you build robot applications.
-It's a staple in a lot of university programs in Robotics and it is easy to add new packages to share with the world.
+The Robot Operating System (ROS) isn't really an operating system; it's more like a software development kit (SDK).
+It's a set of software libraries and tools that help you build robot applications.
+It's a staple in many university programs in Robotics, and it is easy to add new packages to share with the world.
 Best of all, it's all open source.

 ROS Kinetic is the long term support (LTS) version of ROS that works with Ubuntu Xenial 16.04.
 Its support ends in April 2021, so I hope that Amazon is planning on releasing an update!

 ## Setting up the DeepRacer

 The first thing you'll do when setting up your DeepRacer is to connect it to your computer so you can set up its wifi.
-You should begin by following the [setup instructions](https://aws.amazon.com/deepracer/getting-started/).
+Begin by following the [setup instructions](https://aws.amazon.com/deepracer/getting-started/).

-After the wifi network has been set up, you can reconnect to the DeepRacer via your browser.
-Just type in the IP address of your deep racer into your browser and you'll be presented with the vehicle control and settings.
+After you've set up the wifi network, you can reconnect to the DeepRacer via your browser.
+Type in the IP address of your DeepRacer into your browser, and you'll see the vehicle control and settings.

 To interface with ROS instead of using the web console, you'll need to enable SSH.
-Inside the DeepRacer console, click on settings then SSH.
+Inside the DeepRacer console, click on settings->SSH.

 ![deepracer ssh](/assets/img/aws_deepracer_settings.png)